Terms

 }

-This increment and get-increment are compiled into LLVM functions like the below:
+increment and get-increment are compiled into LLVM functions like the following:

 ; (build-dir)/path/to/sample.ll